 A taste of Lapland

 Lapland is Europe’s last wilderness, and the food gathered, hunted and grown here reflects the purity and variety of the wild.
-Whether it’s a three-course dinner of traditional Lapland dishes or just wildberry marmalade, you can taste wild, pure Lapland in every bite.
+Whether it’s the five-course menu at Restaurant Tapio, nestled in the forests of Lapland, or just a sample of wildberry marmalade, you can taste wild, pure Lapland in every bite.
 If you come in July, be sure to taste Posio’s famous vendace at the Muikkumarkkinat (Vendace Market).

 At the foot of Riisitunturi fell sits Korpihilla delicacy shop and café.
 This award-winning shop offers confectionary, syrups and more, made with fresh, wild herbs and berries.
 On a warm summer day, kick back on the terrace with a cup of coffee and watch the fluffy chickens play in the yard.